MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/wacinazure/deploy-wac-for-hci.md

 ## Known issues

-- Chrome incognito mode isn't supported
+- Chrome incognito mode isn't supported.
-- Azure portal desktop app is not supported
+- Azure portal desktop app is not supported.
-- Detailed error messages for a failed connection is not available yet
+- Detailed error messages for a failed connection is not available yet.

 ## Frequently asked questions